 This new code will increase the PHP memory limit to 256MB for your WordPress site.
 Once done, remember to save your changes.
 Open your WordPress site again after making the changes and hopefully, you will now be able to complete your backup.

 If the file is just too large and keeps causing problems, you can also exclude this particular file from the backup process.
-We also recommend using a WordPress cleaning plugin to help reduce the size of any large databases or files you may be trying to backup.
+We also recommend using a WordPress optimization plugin like WP-Optimize to help reduce the size of any large databases or files you may be trying to backup.
 WP Optimize is a free and highly rated plugin from UpdraftPlus that can be used to clean up your database.

 If the issue of large files was the cause of the backups failing, it could point towards a problem with your backup server, such as very low server resources available from your web-hosting platform.
 Selecting a higher level hosting platform could help your website backup easier and quicker, as it will be dedicating more resources to your website.